spiral/docs/stempler/components.md

 </select>
 ```

-Use `attr:aggregate` to scale such approach:
+Use `attr:aggregate` to scale such an approach:

 ```html
 <select name="${name}" attr:aggregate>